Eat at the Scott Arms

-The Scott Arms is open every day for lunch and dinner and our ever-changing menus make ample use of the finest ingredients from local suppliers across Purbeck, Dorset and the South West.
+The Scott Arms is open every day for lunch and dinner and our straightforward menu makes use of ingredients from local suppliers across Purbeck, Dorset and the South West.

 A pub for all seasons

-We always have a great choice of seasonal dishes and our Specials Board always reflects this.
-Lots of game, casseroles and chunky thick soups in the winter, fresh seafood and barbecued chicken in the summer and always plenty of just-picked, locally-grown vegetables and crisp, succulent salads.
+Whenever supply and demand dictates, we’ll occasionally offer a range of seasonal dishes alongside our standard menu.
+Expect game casseroles and chunky thick soups in the winter, fresh seafood in the summer and plenty of locally-grown vegetables and salads.

-The Scott Arms has ample room for diners and drinkers alike.
-We have a large ‘official’ dining area for more formal dining and functions, there are the two upper and lower bar areas (both with plenty of tables and chairs), plenty of ‘cosy nooks’ for those more romantic evenings and, of course, in the summertime there is the garden with THAT VIEW…
+The Scott Arms has a large lounge area upstairs, there are the two upper and lower bar areas (both with plenty of tables and chairs), plenty of ‘cosy nooks’ and, of course, in the summertime there is the garden with THAT VIEW. has But while there’s ample room for diners and drinkers alike, it’s always advisable to book in advance, especially at the weekends and/or if you’re in a large group.

 Put some fire in your belly!

 Of course, we couldn’t imagine mentioning dining at the Scott Arms without mentioning the Jerkshak, our very own outdoor barbecue serving authentic Caribbean cuisine.
 Nicky, our landlady hails from Jamaica and she loves to cook up some of her home-cooked recipes.
 During the summer there is nothing more pleasurable than eating some genuine barbecued Jamaican food from The Jerkshak, sitting in the garden in the warmth of a balmy evening and gazing across Purbeck Valley to the iconic ruins of Corfe Castle.